 But Popowicz says that the sluggish adoption of social media is far from limited to the trucking industry.
 “Companies that are focused on the consumer have adopted social media in much greater numbers than B2B-focused organizations, so I don’t think that slow adoption is exclusive to the trucking industry,” he said.

-Turning the tide But the tide appears to be turning.
+But the tide appears to be turning.
 The annual Best Fleets to Drive For competition, put on by the Truckload Carriers Association (TCA) and CarriersEdge, identifies for-hire trucking companies that provide the best workplace experiences for their drivers.
 CarriersEdge president Mark Murrell says there has been a marked shift in trucking company attitudes about social media since the program began.